t1protocol/t1/contracts/README.md

 ### GitHub Actions

 This project comes with GitHub Actions pre-configured.
-Your contracts will be linted and tested on every push and pull request made to the `main` branch.
+Your contracts will be linted and tested on every push and pull request made to the `develop` branch.

 You can edit the CI script in [contracts.yml](../.github/workflows/contracts.yml).